thephez/docs-core/docs/api/remote-procedure-calls-evo.md

 }
 ```

+### ProTx Register Prepare HPMN

+> ❗️ Deprecated RPC
+>
+> The `protx *_hpmn` RPC commands were renamed in Dash Core 20.0.0 and can now be accessed as `protx *_evo` (e.g. `protx register_hpmn` is now `protx register_evo`).

-### ProTx Update Service HPMN
+### ProTx Update Service Evo

-The "protx update_service_hpmn" RPC creates and sends a ProUpServTx to the network.
+The `protx update_service_evo` RPC creates and sends a ProUpServTx to the network.
 This will update the IP address and the Platform fields of an evonode.
 If this is done for an evonode that was PoSe-banned, the ProUpServTx will also revive this evonode.

 *Parameter #1---initial provider registration transaction hash*